11ume/kable/docs/getting_started.md

  <br>

-**Note:** The next scenarios are the most probable and fastest scenarios, if everything is working correctly.
+**Note:** If everything is working normally, correctly and redundant, the next scenarios going to be the most probable and fastest.

 * Exist multiple replicas of the **bar** service.
    * Will take the first available node replica, in the next invocation of the method **pick**, will take the following replica applying Round Robin algorithm.
 Each node internally contains an ordered queue of available nodes.